Wondering what side dishes to serve with steak to have a true restaurant experience at home?

-From bread, to scalloped potatoes, and even mouth-watering pasta, these 14 tasty sides are the perfect accompaniment to steak.
+From bread to scalloped potatoes and mouthwatering pasta, these 30 tasty steak side dish recipes are the perfect accompaniment.

 You can also bake up a lovely loaf of Italian bread or serve a crunchy French baguette.
 Add some fragrant garlic butter to the table, and you’re all set!

-Potatoes are the quintessential side for a nice, juicy steak.
-My personal favorite is scalloped potatoes.
-I just love these thin-sliced, super cheesy potatoes.
+Our family favorite is all about scalloped potatoes.
+We just love these thin-sliced, super cheesy baked potatoes.

-They’re such a comforting classic.
-And if you cook them in a crockpot or instant pot, you can focus all of your attention on the star of the show – the beef!
+If you cook them in a slow cooker or Instant Pot, you can focus all of your attention on the star of the show – the beef!

-Enjoy your crispy fries guilt-free without the grease and calories you get from frying them.
+Enjoy your favorite potato side guilt-free without the grease and calories you get from frying them.

 5. Wedge Salad

 Every great steakhouse has macaroni and cheese on the menu!
-The creamy sauce, soft noodles, and sharp cheese flavor are the perfect contrast to your chewy, meaty entree.
+The creamy sauce, soft pasta, and sharp cheese flavor are the perfect contrast to a meaty entree.

-Play with more textures and flavors by topping your mac and cheese with crunchy breadcrumbs or smoky bacon bits.
+Add texture and flavor to your mac and cheese with crispy breadcrumbs or smoky bacon bits.